|

 Music's new killer app: Napster

+Up until now, we've seen only one true "killer" app on the Web, and that's the browser.
+It killed client/server computing.
+Since then, everybody has been betting the ranch on the next Internet assassin.
+Never have so many apps failed to kill so few real computing functions.
+The reason they failed to duplicate the success of the browser is that they couldn't duplicate its creation.
+Whereas most Web technologies today are conceived by marketing gurus, the browser was born out of a group of students who got together to try to create a utility that merely made their lives easier.
+The rest is history.
 Today, history is repeating itself.
 If you haven't heard of Napster, then you probably haven't been spending much time online, reading major news media or living on a college campus.
 If you have, then you know that the search engine software that enables users to share MP3 files, or digitally recorded music, is spreading like wildfire.
-If you are the Recording Industry Association of America, then Napster is a true killer app—because it's killing your industry.
+If you are the Recording Industry Association of America, then Napster is a true killer appbecause it's killing your industry.

 Napster was developed by Northeastern University student Shawn Fanning.
 Fanning is the next Marc Andreessen; he has since quit school to work on his project.
-No doubt Napster will be snatched by a large predator—already, America Online subsidiary Nullsoft is developing a potential competitor, the open-source project known has Gnu tella—although I hope competitive pressures don't turn Napster into behemoth bloatware like today's browser or the CPU-choking Real Jukebox.
+No doubt Napster will be snatched by a large predatoralready, America Online subsidiary Nullsoft is developing a potential competitor, the open-source project known has Gnu tellaalthough I hope competitive pressures don't turn Napster into behemoth bloatware like today's browser or the CPU-choking Real Jukebox.

 Fanning wanted to create a true community out of frustration with other so-called communities like MP3.com.
 Those sites also share music files, but no one ever heard of the artists.
 In truth, they are only for unsigned or unknown acts trying to circumvent the impenetrable bastion of the recording industry.